cs3157/recitations/J-Fork-Exec/fork-exec.md

 For a fun fork/exec example, check out the `jsh` program in the [recitation-J-code directory](https://github.com/cs3157/recitations/tree/master/J-Fork-Exec/code).

-(Needs editing)
-(moved Signals to bottom)
-(need better transition to shell.c)
+Now, let's go through Jae's shell.c program from lecture and see these system calls in action.
+You can find the complete code in /home/jae/cs3157-pub/sample-code/fork-exec.

 ## Jae's shell.c Program ##

-Let's go through shell.c and see these system calls in action. (shell.c is found in -- put in recitations?)

 ### Variables ###
 ```c